chef-boneyard/chef-rfc/new/cookbook-segment-deprecation.md

 to be upgraded independently of each other and run in a "dual-stack" mode.
 At some point in the future, backwards compatibility will be dropped in a major version bump.

+The implementation of this RFC must still fully support both settings of the `no_lazy_load` config parameter.

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,